What Has Changed in This Document

 - Limit the duration of trips to the fewest number of nights away from the Community.
 Select transportation, lodging, dining, and other activities that involve contact with the fewest number of people possible.

 - Understand your responsibilities related to changing government-issued travel advisories, including registrations, fines, quarantine, testing, and self-monitoring.

 - Understand the community impact as well as the effect on individual departments and monitor the changing restrictions under all applicable government-issued travel advisories.

 As your employer, Colgate University does not dictate the nature of your personal travel.
-However, as part of the commitment you have made to the health of the campus community, and with an understanding that your choices about personal travel and the resulting potential need to quarantine may impact your ability to perform your job duties, Colgate encourages employees to take the following steps when planning personal travel:
+However, as part of the commitment you have made to the health of the campus community, and with an understanding that your choices about personal travel and the resulting potential need to quarantine may impact your ability to perform your job duties, Colgate asks employees to take the following steps when planning personal travel:

-- For international travel please review the Department of State travel advisory levels by country, and CDC risk assessment levels.
+- For international travel, please review the Department of State travel advisory levels by country and CDC risk assessment levels.

 - Check travel restrictions and requirements at your destination.

 - Consider carefully whether the benefits of travel outweigh the risks to you and your close contacts.
 Learn about how to protect yourself from COVID-19 when traveling, including precautions for different types of transportation.

 - Discuss your plans in advance, including the period of any required quarantine, with your supervisor.
 As has always been the case, you must have your supervisor’s approval for any vacation or time off requests.